 B.A., College of William and Mary

-J.D., Northwestern University School of Law
+J.D., cum laude, Northwestern University School of Law

-Prior to working for Justice Wade, Professor Lyon was an associate at Sidley Austin LLP in Chicago.
+Prior to working for Justice Wade, Lyon was an associate at Sidley Austin LLP in Chicago.
 His practice focused on securities litigation, mergers and acquisitions litigation, and energy regulatory work.
 He has represented corporations and their officers and directors in federal securities fraud class actions, SEC investigations, and directors’ and officers’ liability claims.
 He also counseled Illinois’ largest electric utility regarding a variety of regulatory and legislative matters.
 In addition, he was involved in the firm’s pro bono efforts, representing a death row prisoner in Alabama in his post-conviction proceedings.

-Professor Lyon graduated cum laude from the Northwestern University School of Law, where he was co-champion of the school’s internal moot court competition, a member of the National Moot Court team, and Coordinating Comment Editor of The Journal of Criminal Law and Criminology.
-During law school, Professor Lyon externed for the U.S. Attorney’s Office and U.S. District Judge Rebecca R. Pallmeyer, both in the Northern District of Illinois, and was a research assistant to Professor Dorothy Roberts.
+Lyon graduated cum laude from the Northwestern University School of Law, where he was co-champion of the school’s internal moot court competition, a member of the National Moot Court team, and Coordinating Comment Editor of The Journal of Criminal Law and Criminology.
+During law school, Dean Lyon externed for the U.S. Attorney’s Office and U.S. District Judge Rebecca R. Pallmeyer, both in the Northern District of Illinois, and was a research assistant to Professor Dorothy Roberts.

-Prior to law school, Professor Lyon worked as a Social Science Analyst in the Office of the Assistant Secretary for Planning and Evaluation at the U.S. Department of Health and Human Services in Washington, D.C.
+Prior to law school, Lyon worked as a Social Science Analyst in the Office of the Assistant Secretary for Planning and Evaluation at the U.S. Department of Health and Human Services in Washington, D.C.
 In that role, he helped develop a research agenda to evaluate the effects of the 1996 welfare reform law and worked with states and private research organizations to conduct and analyze that research.
-Professor Lyon holds a Master of Public Administration degree from the Maxwell School of Citizenship and Public Affairs at Syracuse University and a Bachelor of Arts degree in Public Policy from the College of William and Mary.
+He was a participant in the prestigious Presidential Management Intern (PMI) program, during which time he worked for the Senate Health, Education, Labor and Pensions (HELP) Committee.